-First, I looked at Adwords ads for keywords, like “job boards”:
+First, he looked at Adwords ads for keywords, like “job boards”:

-So I recommended that Sean change his title tag to:
+So Sean changed his title tag to:

 “100+ Job Boards For Job Seekers and Recruiters”

-And his description tag to:
+And his meta description tag to:

 “Find the best job boards on the web all in one place.
 See our list of 100+ boards right here.”

-And now that page’s CTR for its target keyword is 4.88%…
+And that page’s CTR was 4.88%…

 …64.1% higher than before.